project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 We will also use the Kubernetes python client to get information about both the RayCluster and AppWrapper custom resources to monitor the status of our Framework Cluster.

+The RayCluster deployed on your kubernetes cluster can be interacted with in two ways: Either through an interactive session via `ray.init()` or through the submission of batch jobs.

 Finally we will use the Kubernetes python client to delete the AppWrapper via `Cluster.down()`

 ### Training Jobs: